zepiaf/hydroqc/docs/wintercredit/lexicon.rst

 **Period**
-    A period is time window where a specific billing or algorythmic logic is applied by HQ
+    A period is time window where a specific billing or algorythmic logic is applied by HQ.
+It can be of any of the following types:

         * normal
             A period when nothing special is defined by HQ rate policies

-        * peak / peak hours
+        * peak
             In this module:
                 All hours from 06:00 to 09:00 and from 16:00 to 20:00 during the winter.

             This is when the critical peak events from hydro are happening.

-            In hydro’s document there are also exclusions for specific holiday dates (Christmans, New year, Good Friday and Easter Monday) that we don’t take into account here (yet)
+            In hydro’s document there are also exclusions for specific holiday dates (Christmas, New year, Good Friday and Easter Monday) that we don’t take into account here (yet)

+        * critical
+            When a period is critical it can means two things depending on the period:

+                **peak period** + **ongoing critical peak event**

+                The current peak period is part of a “critical peak event”

+                **normal period or anchor period** + **upcomming critical peak event**

+                Means that the next immediate peak period will be a “critical peak event”

-        * anchor / temperature adjustment
+        * anchor
             This period starts 5 hours before the next peak event’s start time and has a duration of 3 hours.
 With the current peak period (as described above) it results in the following time periods: